bsmth/content/files/en-us/web/svg/reference/attribute/stroke-miterlimit/index.md

 ---
-title: stroke-miterlimit
+title: SVG stroke-miterlimit attribute
+short-title: stroke-miterlimit
 slug: Web/SVG/Reference/Attribute/stroke-miterlimit
 page-type: svg-attribute
 browser-compat: svg.global_attributes.stroke-miterlimit
 sidebar: svgref
 ---

-The **`stroke-miterlimit`** attribute is a presentation attribute defining a limit on the ratio of the miter length to the {{ SVGAttr("stroke-width") }} used to draw a miter join.
+The SVG **`stroke-miterlimit`** attribute is a presentation attribute defining a limit on the ratio of the miter length to the {{ SVGAttr("stroke-width") }} used to draw a miter join.
 When the limit is exceeded, the join is converted from a miter to a bevel.

 > [!NOTE]
 > As a presentation attribute, `stroke-miterlimit` also has a CSS property counterpart: {{cssxref("stroke-miterlimit")}}.
 When both are specified, the CSS property takes priority.